Benzo Detox Treatment

 Rebound anxiety and insomnia peak after a couple of days.
 During this time, intense discomfort from insomnia and increased pressure on joints.
 Other symptoms that peak during this time are increased heart and breathing rate, sweating, and nausea.
-In addition, people who used longer-acting benzodiazepines start feeling the first signs of withdrawal during this time.
+In addition, people who use longer-acting benzodiazepines start feeling the first signs of withdrawal during this time.

-People who are heavily dependent on benzodiazepines may experience Post-Acute Withdrawal symptoms, also known as PAWS.
+People heavily dependent on benzodiazepines may experience Post-Acute Withdrawal symptoms, also known as PAWS.
 These are random periods of sharp withdrawal symptoms months after quitting.
 Tapering down benzo use with the help of a doctor can prevent PAWS.

 Post-Acute Withdrawal Symptoms (PAWS)